clambin/mediamon/README.md

 openvpn:
   # OpenVPN monitoring.
 Includes connectivity monitoring (up/down) and bandwidth consumption
   connectivity:
-    # Mediamon will connect to https://ipinfo.io through a proxy running inside the OpenVPN container
+    # github.com/clambin/mediamon will connect to https://ipinfo.io through a proxy running inside the OpenVPN container
     # URL of the Proxy.
 If not set, connectivity won't be monitored
     proxy: <url>
     # Token supplied by ipinfo.io.
 You will need to register to obtain this
     token: <token>
     interval: <duration>
   bandwidth:
-    # Mediamon uses the OpenVPN status will to measure up/download bandwidth
+    # github.com/clambin/mediamon uses the OpenVPN status will to measure up/download bandwidth
     # filename contains the full path name of the client.status file.
 If not set, bandwidth won't be monitored
     filename: <file path>
     interval: <duration>>